-Make sure that the combustion air inlet openings located around the perimeter of the water heater are not blocked or obstructed.
-A minimum clearance of 1 in.
-(2.5 cm) is required between the combustion air inlet openings and any object.
+To ensure sufficient ventilation and combustion air supply, proper clearances must be maintained.
+When installed in a closet, DO NOT block or obstruct any of the combustion air inlet openings located around the perimeter of the water heater.
+A minimum of 1" is required between these combustion air inlet openings and any obstruction.

 DO NOT obstruct or block the Flammable Vapor Sensor.
 The sensor does not require any maintenance or cleaning.

-DO NOT expose the flammable vapor sensor to water, solvents or cleaning agents.
+DO NOT expose to cleaning agents.